superernie77/reactive-mongodb-demo/README.md

 # reactive-mongodb-demo

-Demo app using the Sprong 5 webflux API with MongoDB.
+Demo app using the Spring 5 webflux API with reactive MongoDB.

 Technologies used:
 - Spring-Boot 2